Qinqiang: Artist

 Yang Wenying, a famous artist after the founding of the People's Republic of China, and his achievements in the study of Qinqiang Opera art.
 Yang Wenying is a famous director and actor.
 He adapted many music works of Qinqiang art to promote the development of modern Qinqiang art in China, such as the modern Qinqiang opera “Red coral”, “Red Lantern”, “Ports” and so on.

-Musial work
+Musical work

 In 1958, Zhao, Zhenxiao and Lu Rilong, professors of Xi'an Conservatory of Music, created the “Capriccio on a Qinqiang Theme”, which is inspired by Shaanxi Opera, in order to promote the development of national music.
 The “Capriccio on Qinqiang Theme” is a representative work of the Qingqiang style.
 This music work is written for Erhu, which is called Chinese violin.